Photo:

 A summer day is so ripe with possibility, it can be hard to choose what to do.
 A winter day, on the other hand, can be so dreary and short on daylight that it can be hard to motivate your family to do much of anything.

-But we’re about to face a stretch of school-free days for Presidents Day and mid-winter break.
-What the heck are we going to do?
+But we’re about to face a stretch of school-free days for Presidents Day and mid-winter break, and we need something to do.

 Some families are lucky enough to be scooting off on a vacation.
 If you’re staying local, we’ve gathered up more than 30 ideas to keep your crew active and entertained during mid-winter break and beyond.
 Bundle up and defy the drizzle, play indoors or catch a sun break — we’ve got something to suit just about every family.

-Use the arrows above the image to see our entire list, or skip to the type of activities you’re ready to try first:
+Use the arrows above the image to see our entire list, or skip to the type of activity you’re ready to try first:

 - Can’t-miss playgrounds